keptn/keptn.github.io/content/docs/0.8.x/operate/backup_and_restore/index.md

 ## Backup Keptn

-This section describes how to backup your Keptn and store it on your local maschine.
+This section describes how to backup your Keptn and store it on your local machine.

 ### Backup Configuration Service